ak566g/Coding-For-InterView/Searching/BinarySearch.md

 9. Minimum difference element in a sorted array
 10. Bitonic array max element
 11. Searching in bitonic array
-12. Searching in row-wise sorted matrix
+12. Searching in row-wise and column-wise sorted matrix
-13. Searching in column-wise sorted matrix
+13. STL that uses Binary search as underlying algos
 14. Find element in sorted array that appears only once
 15. Binary search on answers concept
 16. Allocated minimum number of pages